PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCnnnn-PowerShell-as-Login-Shell.md

 #!/bin/sh -l
 exec /usr/local/bin/pwsh "$@"
 ```

+>[!NOTE]
+> The actual path would depend on the operation system and whether PowerShell
+> is a stable or preview release.
+> For Linux, the path would be `/usr/bin`.
+> For Snap, the path would be `/snap/bin`.
+> For macOS, the path would be `/usr/local/bin`.
+> Executable would be `pwsh-preview` for preview releases.

 This script will be called `pwsh-login` and should be used whenever you require
 a specific login shell.